nojronatron/nojronatron.github.io/read-14.md

 ### Group Norms

-"Norms are the traditions, behavioral standards and unwritten rules that govern how we function when we gather..." *[]*
+"Norms are the traditions, behavioral standards and unwritten rules that govern how we function when we gather..." *[NYT Magazine (Duhigg, Charles)]*

 These play a part in how a group acts and feels, and maybe how 'attractive' a group might be for some people, but it still does not define how productive or 'efficient' the group is.